ytakefuji/gtempco2/README.md

 start_date= 1960-06 end_date= 1965-06
 </pre>

 The system will ask the start-date and end-date.
-The result will be shown as follows.
+The result will be shown and saved in the directory as follows.

 <img src='https://github.com/ytakefuji/gtempco2/blob/main/1960-06_1965-06.png' height=450 width=600>